 The authors of this report are solely responsible for its content.
 We are grateful to the following extraordinary people, who volunteered their valuable time to advise us on how to make this case study more than a simple "desk study" dropped on the region from 50,000 feet.
-We know Cambridge, Massachusetts is some 1,776 miles away from Lake Charles, Louisiana, and we thank our Expert Advisory Group for helping to close that distance intellectually.
+We know Cambridge, Massachusetts, is some 1,776 miles away from Lake Charles, Louisiana, and we thank our Expert Advisory Group for helping to close that distance intellectually.
 But: the inclusion of their biographical sketches below should not be read as any sort of endorsement.
-There were strong, constructive disagreements among us, enabled by following Chatham House rules.
+There were strong, constructive disagreements among us, enabled by following the Chatham House Rule.
 We think the friction sharpened the study.

-Amy Bellone-Hite, Ph.D., is the Clarence Jupiter Professor of Sociology.
-In addition to teaching in the areas of comparative sociology, demography, and gender, she is Head of the Department of Sociology and Chairperson of the Division of Social and Behavioral Sciences.
-Bellone-Hite holds interdisciplinary B.A., M.A., and Ph.D degrees in Latin American Studies.
+Amy Bellone-Hite, PhD, is the Clarence Jupiter Professor of Sociology at Xavier University of Louisiana.
+In addition to teaching in the areas of comparative sociology, demography, and gender, she is head of the Department of Sociology and chairperson of the Division of Social and Behavioral Sciences.
+Bellone-Hite holds interdisciplinary BA, MA, and PhD degrees in Latin American Studies.
 Since joining Xavier's faculty in 2004, she has served as an academic assessment coordinator since 2005 and on the Core Curriculum Assessment Committee since 2016.

 Hon.
-Dr. Charles Boustany, Jr. is a former Congressman (R-LA) and prominent heart surgeon, and now a partner with Capitol Counsel, LLC.
-During his 12 years in Congress, Dr. Boustany served on the influential House Committee on Ways and Means, where he was Chairman of the Subcommittees on Tax Policy, Oversight, and Human Resources.
-As a Ways and Means

-Committee member, Dr. Boustany established himself as an expert and leader on tax, trade, health care, and entitlement policy.
+Dr. Charles Boustany Jr. is a former congressman (R-LA) and prominent heart surgeon, now a partner with Capitol Counsel, LLC.
+During his 12 years in Congress, Dr. Boustany served on the influential House Committee on Ways and Means, where he was chairman of the Subcommittees on Tax Policy, Oversight, and Human Resources.
+As a Ways and Means Committee member, Dr. Boustany established himself as an expert and leader on tax, trade, health care, and entitlement policy.
 Dr. Boustany is a leader in trade assistance and enforcement issues and has led seminars on the conduct of legislative oversight for members of parliament from emerging democracies.
-He has authored numerous opinion pieces on health care, energy, trade and foreign policy in Politico, The Hill, The Wall Street Journal, and in the peer-reviewed journal Asia Policy.
+He has authored numerous opinion pieces on health care, energy, trade, and foreign policy in Politico, the Hill, the Wall Street Journal, and in the peer-reviewed journal Asia Policy.
 For 14 years, Dr. Boustany had a private practice of medicine in the field of thoracic and cardiovascular surgery in Lafayette, Louisiana.

-Kathleen B. Cooper has served in a variety of posts during her career -- Under Secretary for Economic Affairs at the U.S. Commerce Department, Chief Economist for the Exxon Mobil Corporation, Executive Vice President of Security Pacific National Bank, and Dean of the College of Business at the University of North Texas.
-In addition to her current role as Senior Fellow at SMU's John G. Tower Center for Political Studies, Dr. Cooper is a director of Deutsche Bank Trust Company of the Americas, director and former chair of the National Bureau of Economic Research, and a member of the Council on Foreign Relations.
+Kathleen B. Cooper has served in a variety of posts during her career: under secretary for economic affairs at the U.S. Commerce Department, chief economist for the Exxon Mobil Corporation, executive vice president of Security Pacific National Bank, and dean of the College of Business at the University of North Texas.
+In addition to her current role as senior fellow at Southern Methodist University's John G. Tower Center for Political Studies,

+Dr. Cooper is a director of Deutsche Bank Trust Company of the Americas, director and former chair of the National Bureau of Economic Research, and a member of the Council on Foreign Relations.
 She recently retired from more than a dozen years on the board of the Williams Companies, an energy infrastructure company, during which time she served one year as chair of the board.
 She has held positions as president of the National Association for Business Economics and the U.S. Association for Energy Economics, chair of the American Bankers Association's Economic Advisory Committee, and founding director of Texas Security Bank.
-She holds a Ph.D. in economics from the University of Colorado.
+She holds a PhD in economics from the University of Colorado.